DAF201/2022_fall_school_garbage/Logic.md

 - R is not symmetric because (a, c) ∈ R but (c, a) ∉ R
 - R is not antisymmetric because both (b, c) ∈ R and (c, b) ∈ R but b ≠ c
 - R is not transitive because, for example, (a, c) ∈ R and (c, b) ∈ R but (a, b) ∉ R

+## Equivalence Relations

+A relation on a set A is called an equivalence relation if it is reflexive, symmetric, and transitive

+Two elements a, and b that are related by an equivalence relation are called equivalent.
+The notation a ∼ b is often used to denote that a and b are equivalent elements with respect to a particular equivalence relation